-So you’ve found yourself on a trail.
+Let’s set the scene.
+You’ve found yourself on a trail.
 It doesn’t matter where you are or what the terrain is.
-No matter the reason, you’ll be hiking in some capacity.
-Upon setting off for the adventure, you decide that you want to increase the burn in your lungs and your legs.
-Or perhaps you’ve got other things to do later on in the day.
+No matter the reason, you’re excited to do some walking in nature.
+As you set off for the adventure, you decide that you want to increase the burn in your lungs and your legs.
+Or, perhaps you’ve got other things to do later on in the day!
 Maybe you’re absolutely pumped to get to the top of the mountain or to the end of that coastal trail to enjoy the epic views.

 The moment you are moving on a trail at a faster than your usual walking pace, you are technically speed hiking.
-This fun activity is also known as power hiking.
-In essence, speed hiking is all about walking a trail at an increased speed and intensity for whatever reason.
+In essence, this activity is all about walking a trail at an increased speed and intensity for whatever reason.

 As a recreational activity, it can be completed for an entire trail or just in sections.
 This might be necessary if part of a trail becomes more technical and requires you to move slower to take care.
 You may also choose to slow down at some parts of a trail to soak in the ambience and nature.
 Maybe you want to dabble in some photography.
 Basically, there are no hard and fast rules.
 Speed hike as you please!